Exploring the Manet & Morisot Exhibit: A Rainy-Day Adventure

 Exploring Carquinez Strait: A Kayaking Experience

 This week our usual Thursday paddle turned into a Saturday paddle.
-This afforded an opportunity to a few people who normally work on Thursday to join us.
+This afforded the opportunity for a few people who normally work on Thursday to join us.
 With a club membership of some 700 people (BASK: Bay Area Sea Kayakers), there’s no shortage of people looking for opportunities to paddle.
 Ten of us were on the water at 10:00 launching from the gravel beach at Eckley Pier on the Carquinez Strait.
 We were launching on a fairly high tide, high tide being 5.9 feet at 10:00.
 We would be riding the tail end of the flood current.

 The plan was to stay close to shore to avoid any shipping traffic in the channel.
 Staying close to shore though, we found that an eddy was hindering our progress, so a few of us moved out of the eddy closer to the shipping channel where we found a more favorable current.
 We landed at the Martinez Marina at 11:20.